SonySemiconductorSolutions/aitrios-sdk-people-counting-webapp-cs/README.md

 ## Prerequisite

-The following service and edge AI device are required to run this software:
+The following service and Edge Device are required to run this software:

-- Buy Developer Edition Basic Plan
+- Buy Console​ Developer Edition​​ Basic Plan
-- Buy edge AI device
+- Buy Edge Device
 - Buy Azure account and subscription

 ## Setup Guide

 Here are the setup procedures for using this software.

-### 1. Set up your device
+### 1. Set up your Edge Device

-Configure the edge AI device you purchased.
+Configure the Edge Device you purchased.

-See the "[Device Setup Guide](https://developer.aitrios.sony-semicon.com/en/documents/device-setup-guide)" for details on the following procedures.
+See the "[Device Setup Guide](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/device-setup-guide/)" for details on the following procedures.

-- Obtaining device certificates
+- Obtaining Edge Device certificates
-- Register the edge AI device
+- Register the Edge Device
-- Connecting the edge AI device to "**Console**"
+- Connecting the Edge Device to "**Console**"
-- Updating the edge AI device firmware
+- Updating the Edge Device firmware
-- Installing the edge AI device
+- Installing the Edge Device

 ### 2. Set up and deploy AI model

-Set up an AI model to use for people counting and deploy it to edge AI device.
+Set up an AI model to use for people counting and deploy it to Edge Device.

-See the "[Console User Manual](https://developer.aitrios.sony-semicon.com/en/documents/console-user-manual )" for details on the following procedures.
+See the "[Console User Manual](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/)" for details on the following procedures.

 - Create model
 - Train model

-### 3. Set up and deploy "**Post Vision App**"
+### 3. Set up and deploy "**Edge Application**"

-Deploy a preset "**Post Vision App**" for object detection to edge AI device.
+Deploy a preset "**Edge Application**" for object detection to Edge Device.

-See the "[Console User Manual](https://developer.aitrios.sony-semicon.com/en/documents/console-user-manual )" for details on procedures.
+See the "[Console User Manual](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/)" for details on procedures.

 ### 4. Deploy Azure resources